reachforthesky/task-weaver-ai/_posts/2023-11-22-my-second-blog-post.md

 Let's make a habit of setting a goal for the next day at the end of these posts.
 Tomorrow I plan to, at minimum, create a page containing links to these posts.

+In other news, Sam Altman is back at OpenAI.
+Looks like my gravy-train is still on the tracks.